Zichqec/YAYA_Fundamentals/Module 10 - YAYA Libraries/00 - YAYA as SHIORI.md

 [Click to run the above code in the YAYA Fundamentals companion ghost.](https://zichqec.github.io/s-the-skeleton/jump.html?url=x-ukagaka-link%3Atype%3Devent%26ghost%3DYAYA%20Fundamentals%26info%3DOnExample.M10.L0.StartChain)

 In the above function, the dialogue "I really like you, %username." will start what is called a chain dialogue, with the name "likeuser".
 The dialogues will be output one at a time, from top to bottom, one at a time each time `OnAiTalk` is called, until the chain name is set to `end`.
+(In the companion ghost, you can press `T` while the ghost is selected to prompt `OnAiTalk`.)

 Chain dialogues are actually a switch statement in disguise.
 These are the preprocessor commands that make chains work: